 AI is a technology that can provide services to consumers as humans do.
 AI can understand, think, respond, act, and make decisions just like humans simulated on machines based on the data obtained [15].
 Some systems that can be used to optimize the use of AI are prediction and recommendation.
-The prediction system uses Graph Convolutional Networks (GCN), which aims to understand how the relationship between users and their interactions affects shopping preferences, and the user representation fusion mechanism that integrates various aspects of behavior, such as purchase history and interaction with reviews, to form a more accurate user profile [16].
+The prediction system uses Graph Convolutional Networks (GCN), which aims to understand how relationship between users and their interactions affects shopping preferences, and the user representation fusion mechanism that integrates various aspects of behavior, such as purchase history and interaction with reviews, to form a more accurate user profile [16].
 The recommendation system uses the Temporal Interest Attention Network (TIAN), which groups items viewed in close time into the same interest bucket, allowing for more accurate item representation modelling.
 In addition, the Time-Enhanced Session Graph (TES-Graph) was developed to capture changes in user interests with adaptive weights on each side of the graph [17].
 This method overcomes the interference caused by accidental clicks, improving the accuracy of e-commerce recommendations.

 The advantages of this prediction and recommendation system not only increase the accuracy in understanding user preferences but also have a significant impact on the marketing and sales areas [18].
-With the ability to offer more customized services and project consumer behaviour patterns more precisely, this technology is further strengthening the role of AI in modern marketing strategies [19,20].
+With the ability to offer more customized services and project consumer behaviour patterns more precisely. this technology is strengthening the role of AI in modern marketing strategies [19],[20].
 Some of these marketing activities can be evaluated based on customer perceptions of the usefulness of AI.

-AI marketing activities involve four dimensions, namely interaction, information, accessibility, and customisation [21].
-Interaction refers to the communication process carried out between AI and customers.
+ΑI marketing activities involve dimensions, namely interaction, information, accessibility, and customisation Interaction refers to the communication process carried out between AI and customers.
 For example, interactions occur via chat platforms, voice calls, or visual interactions.
 AI can also be used to provide product information to its customers.
 For example, recommending products based on purchasing history or customer preferences and making it easier for customers to search for products based on uploaded images.
 Accessibility refers to the response to information obtained from customers.
 AI acts as a customer service that can provide services in real-time quickly and accurately.
-Customisation relates to services that can be personalized.
-The buyer's advantage is that he gets personalized service in the form of an offer that has beneficial value with the potential to reduce search costs, while the seller's advantage is that he can sell at a high price to a party with a high assessment [22].